bsoelch/ConcatLang/Readme.md

 reverse proc( string => string ){
   string toReverse =:
   ## store type and length of the list
-  toReverse .length string new string res =:
+  toReverse .length string new string mut res =:
   ## Iterate though the elements in reverse order
   toReverse _^ while{ <^ do
     res swap << res =